 - Do not get yourself fooled by spam email, internet advertisements, links in forums or social media, and questionable websites.
 Before clicking on any link, be sure to watch out for these red flags.

 Now that you’re aware of what healthcare fraud is, the most important thing to do next is to keep constant vigilance.
-If you become a victim of healthcare fraud and need help, learn more about what you can do to protect yourself.
+If you become a victim of healthcare fraud and need help, learn more about what you can do to protect yourself—such as contacting a Medicare fraud attorney.
 The website also allows you to hire a specialist from their pool of experts to guide you every step of the way.